imam/imamtech-code-guideline/README.md

 ## Laravel

+- For Laravel best practice, nothing better than watching Laracon.
+What they tell most of them will be our practice to do things, especially talk from Jeffrey Way and Adam Wathan :)

 # Git

 - We use Github for all of our cloud repository.
 Why?
 Because lots of deployment sites (like Heroku) already makes easy integration with Github, and because if I ever want to get a side job in the future, my Github will look more awesome because most of recruiter see your Github, and it's just a nice impression to look that you're spending lots of your time contributing on Github even on your private repository.